FastyBird/fastybird/src/FastyBird/Connector/NsPanel/docs/Home.md

 ### Connectors, Devices and Capabilities management

-With this console command you could manage all your connectors, their devices and registers.
+With this console command you could manage all your connectors, their devices and capabilities.
 Just use the main menu to navigate to proper action.

 ## Configuring the Connector with the FastyBird User Interface